Norms in sinogram space and stability estimates for the Radon transform: Bessel-potential space estimates

 \section{Bessel-potential space estimates}

-We now discuss generalizations of \eqref{sob} based on norms in Fourier space.
-Here, the goal is to replace the usual Sobolev spaces for $f$ by Bessel-potential/Besov spaces based on $L^p$, $p\not = 2$, and use appropriate Fourier-based norms for $Rf$.
-In the following we denote by $p'$ the conjugate index of $p$, i.e., $\frac{1}{p} + \frac{1}{p'} = 1$.
+We start by discussing generalizations of \eqref{sob} based on norms in Fourier space.
+Here, the aim is to replace the usual Sobolev spaces for $f$ by Bessel-potential spaces based on $L^p$, $p\not = 2$, and use appropriate Fourier-based norms for $Rf$.
+In the following, we denote by $p'$ the conjugate index of $p$, i.e., $\frac{1}{p} + \frac{1}{p'} = 1$.

-\subsection{Differential Dimension}
+\subsection{Differential dimension}

-In view of \eqref{sob}, it is common knowledge that an appropriate norm in Radon space requires an $\frac{n-1}{2}$-times higher order of differentiation in the offset variable than that of the norm in $f$, or in other words, inverting the Radon transform requires a differentiation of the data of order $\frac{n-1}{2}$.
-Although this paradigm is correct in $L^2$, it is wrong when we generalize \eqref{sob} to $L^p$-based spaces.
+The classic stability estimate \eqref{sob} implies that in the standard Sobolev space setting, the Radon transform induces a smoothing in the offset variable of the order $\frac{n-1}{2}$.
+Consequently, inverting the Radon transform can be considered as being as ill-posed as differentiation of order $\frac{n-1}{2}$.
+This is in fact reflected in the classic back projection formula \cite{Natterer}, where just such a differentiation is performed.
+Hence, it is commonly thought that in order to obtain stability estimates for the Radon transform, the norm in sinogram space requires an $\frac{n-1}{2}$-times higher order of differentiation in the offset variable than that of the norm in $f$.
+While this paradigm is correct for $L^2$-based spaces, it is not necessarily true when generalizing \eqref{sob} to $L^p$-based spaces, which we indicate below.

-Instead of the order of differentiation, the correct concept is that of the differential dimension (see, e.g., \cite{RuSi}).
+Instead of the order of differentiation, the more appropriate concept in this case is that of the differential dimension (see, e.g., \cite{RuSi}).
 For a function $f$ defined in $\R^n$, let \mbox{$f_\lambda:= f(\lambda x)$}, for some $\lambda >0$.
-For a given norm, we define the differential dimension as the exponent $a \in \R$ such that $\|f_\lambda\| = \lambda^a \|f\|$, plus possibly lower-order terms in $\lambda$.
-It is well-known that the usual Besov/Sobolev spaces, which use the $L^p$-norm of a highest derivative of order $s$, have a differential dimension (i.e., scaling exponent) given by
+For a given norm, we define the differential dimension as the exponent $a \in \R$ such that $\|f_\lambda\| = \lambda^a \|f\|$, plus possibly lower-order terms in $\lambda$ (whenever such an exponent exists).
+It is well-known that the usual Besov/Sobolev spaces that use the $L^p$-norm of a highest derivative of order $s$ have a differential dimension (i.e., scaling exponent) given by

 The Radon transform of $f_\lambda = f_\lambda(\sigma,\theta) := f(\lambda \sigma, \theta)$ satisfies

 Thus, taking for $f$ an $L^p$-norm with order-$s$ derivatives (e.g., $\|f\|_{W^{s,p}}$) and for $Rf$ an $L^{p_R}$-norm with $s_R$ derivatives for the (one-dimensional) offset variable $\sigma$, (e.g., $\|Rf(\cdot,\theta)\|_{W^{s_R,p_R}}$), we have the necessary condition for norm-equivalence